-Statutory auditing activities are entrusted to a specialized company enrolled in the specific register of legal auditors, which is appointed by the Shareholders' Meeting on proposal by the Board of Statutory Auditors.
+Statutory auditing activities are entrusted to a specialised company enrolled in the specific register of legal auditors, which is appointed by the Shareholders' Meeting on proposal by the Board of Statutory Auditors.
 Terna's independent statutory auditors also have similar engagements with the Company's main subsidiaries.

-It has been some time since the Organizational Model adopted by the Company pursuant to Legislative Decree no. 231/01 - which was recently updated based on the provisions of Legislative Decree no. 39/2010 - has provided that the auditing of the Company's Financial statements and that of any company of the Group and of the Consolidated financial statements is not compatible with consultancy activities for Terna or any company of the Group, extending such compatibility to the entire network of the audit company as well as to shareholders, Directors, members of audit bodies and employees of the audit company and of the other companies belonging to the same network.
-In addition, in Terna, any assignments to the auditing firm other than that made under the terms of law, but in any event related to auditing activities, are submitted for authorisation to the Control and Risk Committee (now Control, Risk and Corporate Governance Committee).
-In order to ensure independence of the company and of the officer in charge of auditing, the assignment for the statutory audit of the Company's financial statements and that of any company of the Group and of the consolidated financial statements is not in any case given to audit companies that fall within one of the incompatibility scenarios pursuant to Article 17 of Italian Legislative Decree no. 39/2010 and Part III, Title VI, paragraph I bis of the Issuers Regulation.
+In order to ensure independence of the company and of the officer in charge of auditing, the assignment for the statutory audit of the Company's financial statements and that of any company of the Group and of the consolidated financial statements is not in any case given to audit companies that fall within one of the incompatibility scenarios pursuant to Article 17 of Italian Legislative Decree no. 39/2010 and Part III, Title VI, paragraph I-bis of the Issuers Regulation.

-The Shareholders' Meeting held on May 27, 2014 approved the amendments to Articles 4.1, 10, 14.3, 15.5 and 26.2 of the Company By-laws, following resolution No. ARG/com 153/11 and resolution No. 142/2013/R/EEL passed by the Italian Regulatory Authority for Electricity, Gas and Water (AEEGSI), under which the AEEGSI laid down the procedures for the certification of the electricity transmission system operator and adopted the final certification decision for Terna as electricity "transmission system operator" according to the ownership unbundling model.
+The Shareholders' Meeting held on May 27, 2014 approved the amendments to Articles 4.1, 10, 14.3, 15.5 and 26.2 of the Company Bylaws, following resolution no. ARG/com 153/11 and resolution no. 142/2013/R/EEL passed by the Italian Regulatory Authority for Electricity, Gas and Water (AEEGSI, now known as the Regulatory Authority for Energy, Networks and the Environment (ARERA) on the basis of the changes introduced by Law no. 205 of December 27, 2017, Article 1, paragraph 528), under which this authority laid down the procedures for the certification of the electricity transmission system operator and adopted the final certification decision for Terna as electricity "transmission system operator" according to the ownership unbundling model.

-These changes were implemented for the first time at the Shareholders' Meeting held on June 9, 2015, with reference to the appointment of a Director, who had previously been coopted by the Board of Directors on January 21, 2015.
+These changes were implemented for the first time at the Shareholders' Meeting held on June 9, 2015, with reference to the appointment of a Director, who had previously been co-opted by the Board of Directors on January 21, 2015 and, subsequently, also at the Shareholders' Meeting of April 27, 2017, which decided to renew the corporate bodies.